earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

 Above, I'm pulling in the terraform AWS provider and setting my region.
-After that I can then `init` things:
+After that I can `init` things:

 ~~~{.bash caption=">_"}
 $ terraform init